 tsm login command.

-After you have successfully logged in to TSM, sign in to Tableau Services Manager Web UI to activate and register Tableau Server:
+After you have successfully logged in to TSM, sign in to Tableau Services Manager Web UI(Link opens in a new window) to activate and register Tableau Server:

 On the Activate page, Enter or paste your product key and click Activate License.